aanchal1810/Budget-Buddy/README.md

-# Expense-Tracker-
+# Budget-Buddy-
-This Expense Tracker application is a comprehensive tool designed to help users manage their finances effectively.
+This is a Expense Tracker application that is a comprehensive tool designed to help users manage their finances effectively.
 It features a landing page, transaction history page, graph analysis page, calendar page for date-wise transactions, and a chatbot for finance-related queries.
 Built using Flask, HTML, CSS, and JavaScript, this application aims to provide a user-friendly interface and robust functionality for tracking and analyzing expenses.

 Features: